 Reporting obligation Brief description Record keeping Records of the receipt and expenditure of the grant must be made and kept for five years from the end of the Agreement with copies provided to the Commonwealth on request (if supplementary term G3 applies, although it is always good practice to keep records regardless of a contractual obligation to do so).
 This obligation survives termination, cancellation or expiry of the Agreement.
-Audited Financial Reports Independently audited financial acquittal reports verifying the proper expenditure of the grant must be provided to the Commonwealth (if supplementary term G4 applies) Financial Reporting Requirement Depending on the grant value and risks associated with the funded activities, the Agreement may set out the reporting requirements that apply to that Agreement.
-The default financial reporting requirement for each Commonwealth grant acquittal is a signed statement to be submitted by the Grantee, although more detailed reports can be required (if specified by Grant Detail term E and supplementary term G4) Asset Register The Grantee must obtain permission from the Commonwealth to use the grant money to purchase individual assets for \$5,000 (including GST) or more, and must maintain a register of those purchases and provide the register to the Commonwealth on request (if supplementary term G7 applies) Fraud The Grantee must report to the Commonwealth and all appropriate law enforcement regulatory agencies within five business days if it becomes aware of any Fraud (as defined in supplementary term G9A.1) associated with the funded activities.
+Ensuring the Grantee has adequate and accurate records of how the grant was expended (including to demonstrate that the grant has been expended in accordance with the Agreement) is critical to effectively managing the Agreement and is a key focus of Commonwealth agencies in managing grants.
+Audited Financial Reports Independently audited financial acquittal reports verifying the proper expenditure of the grant must be provided to the Commonwealth (if supplementary term G4 applies).
+Financial Reporting Requirement Depending on the grant value and risks associated with the funded activities, the Agreement may set out the reporting requirements that apply to that Agreement.
+The default financial reporting requirement for each Commonwealth grant acquittal is a signed statement to be submitted by the Grantee, although more detailed reports can be required (if specified by Grant Detail term E and supplementary term G4).
+Asset Register The Grantee must obtain permission from the Commonwealth to use the grant money to purchase individual assets for \$5,000 (including GST) or more, and must maintain a register of those purchases and provide the register to the Commonwealth on request (if supplementary term G7 applies).
+The Grantee must report to the Commonwealth and all appropriate law enforcement regulatory agencies within five business days if it becomes aware of any Fraud (as defined in supplementary term G9A.1) associated with the funded activities.
 The Grantee is required to investigate any Fraud at its own cost and in accordance with the Australian Government Investigations Standards (if supplementary term G9A applies).
 The Grantee is also required to co-operate and provide reasonable assistance at its own cost to any investigation conducted by the Commonwealth in relation to the Fraud.
-Subcontractors Details of any subcontractors engaged to assist in undertaking the activities must be made available to the Commonwealth on request (general condition 5.2) Providing access to materials The Grantee must provide access to the premises where the funded activity is taking place, and access to materials (including making copies of the materials) related to the activity (if supplementary term G6 applies)
+Details of any subcontractors engaged to assist in undertaking the activities must be made available to the Commonwealth on request (general condition 5.2).
+The Grantee must provide access to the premises where the funded activity is taking place, and access to materials (including making copies of the materials) related to the activity (if supplementary term G6 applies).
+If the Commonwealth grant is contingent on the Grantee securing a contribution from someone other than the Commonwealth (for example, cash, access to equipment, secondment of personnel), supplementary term G1 may be applicable and the Grantee will be required to provide details of those contributions in the Agreement.